andmikey/Wikiart-classification/README.md

     - Train a style classifier on the (train) images.
 Take the last layer before the final output as the style embedding.
 - What do we do with style embeddings, once we have them?
     - Could concat together in an intermediate layer

+- Use 300-size style embeddings from the wikiart model train

 ### Bonus B - Generation but with a pre-trained model (10 points)